PedroHAMartins/zomboid-modlist-maker/README.md

 # Zomboid Modlist Helper

-A Chrome extension that helps you create and manage modlists for Project Zomboid by adding mods directly from Steam Workshop pages.
+Have you ever spent some time creating a modlist to your server or single player map?
+Was it annoying having to open the game and use Mod Manager every single time?
+This Chrome extension helps you create and manage modlists for Project Zomboid by adding mods directly from Steam Workshop pages.
 Easily create a txt file that helps you place ModID, WorkshopID and Maps strings into the .ini of your server or SP.
+This is focused on a fast and easy modding list setup.

 ## Features